 I will be using a spicier sauce for this occasion because most of the guests will be my husband’s friends and I’m thinking that it will go over well, but you can dip them in just about anything and they’re great!

-If you’re looking for other tasty appetizers, try these others on The Typical Mom too:
+If you’re looking for other football party appetizers, try these others too:

 - Slow cooker teriyaki chicken wings

 - Instant Pot meatballs

 - Loaded tater tot skewers are fun

 When making this crispy chicken wings appetizer (or meal) there are a few things you will need, many of them you may already have at home and can see here.

 And of course you will need chicken wings…duhhh. 😉

 How to Bake Crispy Chicken Wings

 - Preheat oven to 250 degrees.
 Line your cookie sheet with tinfoil.
 Place your cooling rack on your foil

 - Rinse your chicken wings.
 Dry them off with paper towels